 Assuming that the company qualifies and/or has received advance assurance, the next step is to agree a valuation with HMRC for the shares over which options would be granted.
 In most cases, HMRC will look at the total value of the company and will be willing to accept a discount to that value for EMI options that represent a small minority in illiquid shares of a private limited company.
 This discount ranges from 50% up to possibly even up to 90%, albeit dependent on circumstances.
-The valuation does not necessarily need to be a professional one, although independent valuations can be helpful in the event of dispute with HMRC or to help satisfy a buyer undertaking a due diligence exercise in future.
+The valuation does not necessarily need to be a professional one, but this is recommended and independent valuations can be helpful in the event of dispute with HMRC or to help satisfy a buyer undertaking a due diligence exercise in future.

 There is no income tax or national insurance payable on the grant of an EMI option.

-If the exercise price is at least equal to the unrestricted market value of the shares at the date of grant agreed with HMRC, there is no income or national insurance payable on exercise of the EMI option.
-(If the exercise price is less than the unrestricted market value, there will be a charge to income tax.)
+If the exercise price is at least equal to the actual market value of the shares at the date of grant as agreed with HMRC, there is no income or national insurance payable on exercise of the EMI option.
+(If the exercise price is less than this, there will be a charge to income tax based on this ‘discount’.)

 Provided that the employee has held the option and/or the shares arising from the option for greater than 24 months, and the company qualifies, BADR is available on the disposal of the option shares.
-This reduces the effective rate of tax on any gain (the difference between the price paid on exercise and the sum received on sale) to 10% on the first £1,000,000 of gain.
+This reduces the effective rate of tax on any gain (the difference between the price paid on exercise and the sum received on sale) to 10% on the first £1,000,000 of gains (a lifetime cap).
 Thereafter, the capital gains tax rate is 20%.

 The employee may also be able to use their annual capital gains tax exemption to set against the gain if not used already elsewhere (note that this is reducing to £3,000 from 6 April 2024).
 Please note that the tax provisions in this paragraph are correct at the time of writing, but subject to change.